 It's amazing seeing how many people are continuing to get value out of my books.
 So you can hear it from me obviously, I'm biased towards self-publishing but the traditional publishing route may be right for you.

 There are some advantages to it but we'll get into that in the next point.
-So traditional versus self-publishing, the first thing is when is the last time you look to see who published the book you're reading?
+So traditional vs self publishing, the first thing is when is the last time you look to see who published the book you're reading?

 I can tell you I never look, I don't care I do pay attention to which books are selling and which books are very popular.
 That's generally what decides which books I'm going to read.
 I just don't want to take a chance and by buying a book and then discovering the quality is low.